rli012/BLUPHAT/README.md

 * (4) BLUPHAT model for hypothesis test
       [BLUPHAT_For_Hypotheses_Test.R](https://github.com/rli012/BLUPHAT/blob/master/BLUPHAT_For_Hypotheses_Test.R) *Evaluate tens to thousands of BLUP-HAT models with various numbers of genes and with the integration of miRNA data to test the two proposed hypotheses*

-* (5) Development and validation of a multi-omics signature and the SFS-BLUPHAT methodology
+* (5) Development and validation of a multi-omics signature and the SFS-BLUPH methodology
-      [SFS-BLUPHAT_MultiOmics_RFS.R](https://github.com/rli012/BLUPHAT/blob/master/SFS-BLUPHAT_MultiOmics_RFS.R) *Development of a multi-omics signature for RFS prediction in the TCGA training dataset using SFS-BLUPHAT methodology and validation of the signature in 6 independent cohorts*
+      [SFS-BLUPH_MultiOmics_RFS.R](https://github.com/rli012/BLUPHAT/blob/master/SFS-BLUPHAT_MultiOmics_RFS.R) *Development of a multi-omics signature for RFS prediction in the TCGA training dataset using SFS-BLUPH methodology and validation of the signature in 6 independent cohorts*

 * (6) Data visualization
       [Data_Visualization.R](https://github.com/rli012/BLUPHAT/blob/master/Data_Visualization.R) *Visualization of the results*